ICRAR/EAGLE/INSTALL.md

 The installation procedure also allows installing EAGLE on an AWS instance and thus the boto library is required in your local environment as well:

     $ pip install boto   # optional

+### Centos7 based docker image

+NOTE: This is deprecated.
+The above methods should be used instead.

+The fabric script also allows to create a docker image.
+In order to enable that the virtualenv in addition needs the python docker module.

+    $ pip install docker

+then

+    $ fab hl.docker_image

+will generate the image based on Centos7.
+The server can be started using:

+    $ docker run -ti -p 8888:8888 icrar/eagle:latest /home/eagle/eagle_rt/bin/eagleServer

 ### Operational Installation
 NOTE: This requires root or sudo on the remote host, since it is installing